InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Experimental Results

-\textbf{Experimental Setup.} We evaluate our approach using the Toyota Human Support Robot (HSR) in a domestic environment.
-The first set of experiments is a `fetch me' task, in an environment that includes 10 seen objects and 20 unseen objects, and the planner is evaluated on 4 seen request commands, 23 unseen request commands, and replan with 9 seen guidance commands, and 18 unseen guidance commands.
+We first evaluate our approach using the Toyota Human Support Robot (HSR) in a `fetch me' task, where the robot needs to bring a requested item to the human.
+The environmental setup includes 10 seen objects and 20 unseen objects, and the planner is evaluated on 4 seen request commands, 23 unseen request commands, and replan with 9 seen guidance commands, and 18 unseen guidance commands.
 The unseen commands represent the variants in human-like conversation.

-We then scale up the model to test with the 101 task requests from SayCan \cite{ahn2022can}.
-The vision module receives inputs from the RGB-D camera of the HSR, then processes object recognition with YOLO \cite{yolo} and uses pose estimation to obtain object locations.
-In this way, the robot can automatically verify the presence and precise location of objects relative to the robot’s map frame.
+The vision module receives RGB-D input from the HSR head camera, performs object recognition using pretrained YOLO \cite{yolo}, and estimates object poses.
 For feasibility verification, we use the reachability graph from \cite{ly2023r}, a sampling-based approach that efficiently checks for paths from a starting point to a goal while ensuring feasible configurations for the robot reaching towards the target object.
+The graph sampled 200 nodes in our designated workspace, with whole-body motion planning.
+The timeout is set to 4 cycles searching with graph enhancement.

-The LLM model for our approach is fine-tuned from Mistral 7B \cite{jiang2023mistral} and Deepseek 8B \cite{guo2025deepseek}, state-of-the-art lightweight LLM models, which is suitable for onboard deployment.
-The fine-tuning data includes all failure categories outlined in Table \ref{tab:failedcases}.
-Before the execution, the robot is provided with a map of the room, e.g. large furniture like tables or drawers, and a list of motion APIs that are shared between the planner and the controller.
+To verify applicability, the LLM model for our approach is fine-tuned from Mistral 7B \cite{jiang2023mistral} and Deepseek 8B \cite{guo2025deepseek}, state-of-the-art lightweight LLM models, which are suitable for onboard deployment.
+The fine-tuning data includes 300 samples covering all failure categories outlined in Table \ref{tab:failedcases}.
+Before execution, the robot is provided with a map of the room, e.g., large furniture like tables or drawers, and a list of motion APIs shared between the planner and the controller.

-\textbf{Metrics.} To assess the performance of the proposed method we use five metrics.
+To assess the performance of our method, we use three metrics.
 1) \textit{Task planning success rate}: the ratio of the no-failure trials where the robot successfully generates the action sequence by understanding the assigned task.
 2) \textit{Failure explanation success rate}: the ratio of the trials where the robot successfully generates the reason for not being able to find the action sequence.
 3) \textit{Failure recovery success rate}: the ratio of the trials where the robot successfully generates the recovery plan in response to human guidance.
-4) \textit{Execution success rate}: the ratio of the trials where the robot successfully executes the given request.
-5) \textit{Inference time}: the time taken to proceed the formulated multimodal inputs, showcasing the real-time capability of the model.